Currencies of the World: How Well Do You Know Your Money?

 • Canadian dollar (CDN)

 In some cases, foreign currencies are used by other countries.
 For example, Chinese exports may be priced in USD instead of Renminbi (RMB), which translates to “the people’s currency.”
-The U.S. dollar is the most commonly used and traded currency, even if it isn’t technically the strongest currency of the world.
+The U.S. dollar is the most commonly used and traded currency, even if it isn’t technically the strongest currency in the world.

 What are the three types of currencies?